How to Become a Regulatory Affairs Specialist

 While relevant experience prepares professionals to enter the field and gain experience in regulatory affairs, a master’s degree provides the knowledge and skills necessary for leadership and upward mobility.

-Though an undergraduate degree in an area closely related to the field lays the groundwork for a career in regulatory affairs.
+An undergraduate degree in an area closely related to the field lays the groundwork for a career in regulatory affairs.
 Advanced knowledge of the industry and relevant experience is highly valued.
 Professionals with or without extensive work experience can gain both of these in a graduate or certificate program tailored to their areas of interest.
 Below are a few online graduate and certificate programs in regulatory affairs.

 Arizona State University – Masters of science in clinical research management and regulatory science